Pablo Baianinho

-Pablo Santos de Alcantara (born 3 August 2003), known as Pablo Baianinho or just Pablo, is a Brazilian footballer who plays as an attacking midfielder for Guarani.
+Pablo Santos de Alcantara (born 3 August 2003), known as Pablo Baianinho or just Pablo, is a Brazilian footballer who plays as an attacking midfielder for Vitória.

 Career

 Born in Brotas, São Paulo, Pablo began his career in a football school in Bahia before joining Boavista for their under-17 squad.
 He moved to Jacuipense before making his first team debut in 2023.

 On 6 March 2024, Pablo was loaned to Série A side Vitória.
 In April, despite not featuring in a single minute for the club, he signed a permanent four-year contract with the club after they bought 50% of his economic rights.

 Pablo made his Leão da Barra, and top tier, debut on 20 June 2024, coming on as a late substitute for Raúl Cáceres in a 4–2 home win over Atlético Mineiro.